 Setting up 2FA/MFA is meant to make sure you have business continuity.
 Not setting up and paying for a helpdesk solution for your two factor authentication or multi factor authentication technology will turn it into a self-defeating goal because it will result in employee downtime, which will in turn cause your business performance to suffer.

-Most MFA services use passwords which have a high total cost of ownership (TCO), facilitating password policies and resting requires a helpdesk which has its own cost in employee hours and the more complicated the password policy is the more maintenance is needed.
+Most MFA services use passwords, which have a high total cost of ownership (TCO), but still rely on password policies (the first factor) that require a helpdesk.
+Helpdesks have its own cost in employee hours.
+Additionally, the more complicated the password policy is, the more maintenance is needed.

 Password costs won’t go away

 Let’s not forget that 2FA/MFA is tacked on your password infrastructure, not replacing it, which means none of the above costs will eliminate what you’re already paying for.
 You’re still responsible for keeping the passwords of your organization secure.
 This means using the right encryption tools and enforcing strong password policies on your employees.
 You must also employ the security solutions to protect your password data stores against hacks and data breaches.

 Secret Double Octopus’s solution

 Secret Double Octopus provides an authentication solution that minimizes the costs of ownership and provides the best security for your organization without causing friction in the user experience.
 Secret Double Octopus’s solution uses password-less authentication along with multi-channel security mechanisms.
 From your organization’s perspective, this means deploying the solution will eliminate the costs of associated with password based authentication.
 These include storing, encrypting and protecting passwords.
 Additionally, according to Forrester Research, Gartner, and HDI, costs of the average call to technical support for a password reset range from $17 to $25.
 The fact that an estimated one in four helpdesk calls are password related, means eliminating password management will translate into substantial savings even for small organizations.